iyykee01/MovieApp/README.md

 # MovieApp
-An app that gives users the ability to search and filter movie listings.
+An app that gives users the ability to search, filter and preview movie listings.